-In our survey, we asked participants what, if any, challenges they had encountered accessing federal programs.
-Lack of familiarity with the programs was the number one challenge among all respondents.
-Among farm owners only, 40% said the application and paperwork were too burdensome, 30% said they were unfamiliar with the federal programs listed, and 28% said their local staff had been too difficult to work with.
+In our survey, we asked farm owner participants what, if any, challenges they had encountered accessing federal programs.
+Forty percent said the application and paperwork were too burdensome.
+Another 30% said they were unfamiliar with the federal programs listed, and 28% said their local staff had been too difficult to work with.